 "Thank you," John said clicking to another article.

 "No problem.
 I have to go now.
 Talk to you later?"

 "Yeah, I'll call you if I get a lead."

 Barbara was disconnected and a list of names began to print.
 Scanning down, he recognized all the names.

 Bruce Wayne Enterprise.
-"I don't think he's in any danger," Robin mumbled.
+"I don't think he's in any danger," John mumbled.

 Jason Woodrue.
 "I know there has to be a connection."
 He sat down staring at the name, but nothing was clicking.